langurmonkey/virtualtexture-tools/README.md

 - `split-tiles.py` -- Given a large image, split it into tiles down to a certain level.
 - `generate-lod.py` -- Given the tiles for a given level, create the LOD levels above.
 - `sentinel-query.py` -- Download true color images from the Sentinel-2 satellite and save them with the correct format.
+- `tile-info.py` -- Convert coordinates to SVT tiles, and vice-versa.

 ## Split tiles